Deltares/hydromt/docs/user_guide/model_update.rst

 To add or change one or more components of an existing model the ``update`` method can be used.
-The update method works identical for all :ref:`HydroMT model plugins <plugins>`, but the model methods (i.e. sections and options in the :ref:`.ini configuration file <model_config>`) are different for each model.
+The update method works identical for all :ref:`HydroMT model plugins <plugins>`, but the model methods (i.e. sections and options in the :ref:`.yaml configuration file <model_config>`) are different for each model.

 **Steps in brief:**